binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G> ## The Play
 G>
 G> In your Kali Linux box, run owasp-zap.
-G> If chromium is not already running, run it and setup foxyproxy for chrome using the burp proxy we set-up in the Tooling Setup chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
+G> If Chromium is not already running, run it and setup FoxyProxy for Chrome using the Burp Proxy we set-up in the Tooling Setup chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
 Zap is now recording your browsing.
 G>
 G> Once you have started the VM and browsed to it, select the DVWA and log in as
 G> user: "user", password "user".
 Make sure the Security Level is set to low.
 G>
 G> Navigate to the SQL Injecton page and enter `1` in the input box.
 G>
-G> In Zap: Right click on dvwa -> Attack -> Active Scan -> Start Scan G>
+G> In Zap: Right click on DVWA -> Attack -> Active Scan -> Start Scan G>
 G> When the scan has finished: go to the Alerts tab -> Select SQL Injection -> look at the request and response.
-G> See Zap used a union query, but response said "The used SELECT statements have a different number of columns".
-Which means if we use the correct number of columns we will have success.
+G> See where Zap used a union query, but the response said "The used SELECT statements have a different number of columns".
+This means that if we use the correct number of columns we will have success.
 G>
-G> In Request tab, select input parameter -> right click and select Fuzz -> Payloads -> Add -> Select File Fuzzers from "Type" dropdown. jbrofuzz->SQL Injection->SQL Injection -> Add -> OK -> Start Fuzzer
+G> In Request tab, select Input Parameter -> right click and select Fuzz -> Payloads -> Add -> Select File Fuzzers from "Type" dropdown.
+Then select jbrofuzz->SQL Injection->SQL Injection -> Add -> OK -> Start Fuzzer
 G>
 G> Notice the `x' OR full_name LIKE '%bob%` in the Fuzzer tab?
 G>
-G> Then try the following in dvwa input:
+G> Then try the following in DVWA input:
 G>
 G> `x' OR full_name LIKE '%bob%`
-G> Output: Tells us we are in a where clause and I had an unknown column name.
+G> Output: Tells us we are in a `WHERE` clause, and I had an unknown column name.
-G> Thanks MySQL error reporting!
+G> Thanks, MySQL error reporting!
 G>
 G> Try the following queries:
 G> `x' OR first_name LIKE '%bob%`     # This works
 G> `x' OR last_name LIKE '%smith%`    # This works
 G> `x' OR first_name LIKE '%`         # And as expected, we get what we think are all users.
 G>
-G> Also the recon stage may tell us a lot about naming conventions and more.
-Once you know who the employees are:
+G> The recon stage may tell us a lot about naming conventions, and more.
+Once you know who the target organisation's employees are:
-G> Search stackoverflow, github, etc for tidbits.
+G> Search stackoverflow, github, etc. for tidbits.
 Also [gitrob](https://github.com/michenriksen/gitrob)
 G> As we try different things, we learn more about naming conventions.
-G> You may also be able to find out about the target organisations naming conventions by looking around the internet.
+G> You may also be able to find out about the target organisation's naming conventions by looking around the Internet.
 Github, Bitbucket, Stackoverflow and many other sites usually yield useful information.
 G>
 G> `x' OR user LIKE '%`               # This works